 Selected projects will last for a duration of 9 months.
-However, TRUSTCHAIN overall action lasting 36 months, their participation at any of the future Joint Meetings after these 9 months for knowledge and know-how transfer to TRUSTCHAIN OC2-5 and for the development of the TRUSTCHAIN ecosystem as a whole is requested.
+However, the TrustChain overall action lasts 36 months, and the selected projects are requested to participate after these 9 months in future Joint Meetings for knowledge and know-how transfer to TrustChain Open Call #3-5 and for the development of the TrustChain ecosystem.

-As part of the TRUSTCHAIN action, experts in diverse fields will also provide to Third party innovators selected technology development guidance, working methodology as well as access to technical infrastructure, training in business model development and data related topics, coaching, mentoring, visibility and community building support.
+As part of the TrustChain action, experts in diverse fields will also provide to Third party innovators selected technology development guidance, working methodology as well as access to technical infrastructure, training in business model development and data related topics, coaching, mentoring, visibility, and community building support.

-Applicants are invited to submit their proposals on any topic that serves the overall TRUSTCHAIN OC1 vision and objectives.
+Applicants are invited to submit their proposals on any topic that serves the overall TrustChain Open Call #2 vision and objectives.
 Their proposed solution should consider as minimal requirement to:

-- Use standard technology for full stack development; - Be open source;

-Extends the state-of-the-art in the domain of digital identities, and/or solves existing real-world problems with digital identities and provides new highly usable software solutions.
+- Use standard technology for full stack development, - Be open source, - Extend the state-of-the-art in the domain of user privacy, and/or solve existing real-world problems with data governance and provide new highly usable software solutions.

-Using the mandatory TRUSTCHAIN proposal template, applicants are expected in relation to the specific objectives specified hereafter (section 3.2) to explain in their application:
+Using the mandatory TrustChain proposal template, applicants are expected in relation to the specific objectives identified hereafter to explain in their application:

-- 1. The specific technological innovation they propose to develop and how this is clearly different from alternative solutions that are already available in the market, or developed by previous EU research and innovation actions (i.e., EU ONTOCHAIN Project & any other projects); - 2.
-The specific digital identity needs or challenge they propose to address and who would benefit from it immediately and in the longer term; - 3.
-Whether the innovation will focus on the development of new solutions for existing areas, or a totally disruptive approach or idea; - 4.
-Any work they have already done to respond to this need, for example if the project focuses on developing an existing capability or building a new one - 5.
-Any challenges or opportunities relating to equality, diversity, ethics and inclusion arising from their project.
+- The specific technological innovation they propose to develop and how it is clearly different from alternative solutions that are already available in the market, or developed by previous EU research and innovation actions (i.e., the EU ONTOCHAIN Project and any other projects), - The specific user privacy and data governance needs or challenge they propose to address and who would benefit from it immediately and in the longer term, - Whether the innovation will focus on the development of new solutions for existing areas, or a totally disruptive approach or idea, - Any work they have already done to respond to this need, for example if the project focuses on developing an existing capability or building a new one, - Any challenges or opportunities relating to equality, diversity, ethics, and inclusion arising from their project,